Micro-Automate/particle-object-detection/README.md

 * tasks: List of numbers of the tasks to train on
 * model: The name of the model to use for inference
 * threshold: Detection threshold (0 - 1).
-Choose a lower value to have more detections, but with more errors, or
+Choose a lower value to have more detections, but with more errors, or larger value for less, more accurate detections
 * nv: This option will add "_NV" to the labels for detection.
 Omit if you do not want the labels to have "_NV" at the end.
 * api: The CVAT api version, either "v1" or "v2" depending on which version CVAT is installed.
 To check, go to the CVAT site and enter "api/swagger" after the address, e.g.: `http://localhost:8080/api/swagger`.
 If it says "CVAT REST API 1.0" then use "v1", if it says "CVAT REST API 2.0" then use "v2".
+* batch-size: Number of images in a batch (default 2)

 E.g. the above command uses the model called "Coccolith" to perform inference on tasks 15, 16 and 18